-In order to be successful homeschooling you need to be HOME.
-Kids need time to learn to read, to do math, to play and do chores.
+In order to be successful in homeschooling, you need to be HOME.
+Kids need time to learn to read, do the math, play and do chores.
 Without the time investment, there is little real learning.
-In order to be asuccessful gardener or homesteader you need to be in the dirt, or in the field.
-To be a successful fiber artist you need to sit at the spinning wheel or the loom.
+In order to be a successful gardener or homesteader, you need to be in the dirt, or in the field.
+To be a successful fibre artist you need to sit at the spinning wheel or the loom.
 Invest the time to make your venture a success.
 Consider that you are working full time just as the professional in town.
 Your time is just as valuable, as theirs.
 Protect it.

 You need to say, “No” and hold one day as a sacred day, a family time.
 If you don’t do it, no one will do it for you.
 This is the lesson I’m learning now.